 - The character art on the passenger cards is great, but I wish there were more characters.
 There are 72 cards in the deck but only nine characters (one for each destination city).
 I get that they did this to make it easier to recognize where the passengers are going, but giving them all different faces would have helped to make players feel like they were flying different people around the country.

 - The 30-second sand timer used in four and five-player games doesn’t have as much of an impact as the 15-second timer does in the two and three-player games.
 It’s pretty rare that someone needs more than 25 seconds to complete their turn.
+With that being said, it is one of the better five-player board games since it’s still pretty chaotic and fun.

 Now Boarding is a very smooth-playing cooperative game that offers a great challenge and a theme that most people will be into.
 I think it’s the first real-time pick-up and deliver game I’ve played, and those two mechanisms make sense and work well with this theme.